Are copper boluses safe for pregnant goats? That just may be the question dancing around in your head right now. So let’s talk about it…

 Your goats may struggle coming into heat.

-When a goat’s body is out of wack, it will affect their cycle.
+When a goat’s body is out of wack, it will affect its cycle.
 And if they don’t come into heat, you don’t have cute kids running around.
 But really, it is a huge indication that their health is struggling.

 Your goats may struggle with infertility.